MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/aks-upgrade-scale-fail-log-analytics-workspace-missing.md

 ms.reviewer: chiragpa, cssakscic
 ms.service: azure-kubernetes-service
 ---
-# Failed to upgrade or scale AKS cluster due to missing Log Analytics workspace
+# Failed to upgrade or scale Azure Kubernetes Service cluster due to missing Log Analytics workspace

 This article provides solutions to the "Unable to get log analytics workspace info" error that occurs when you upgrade or scale a Microsoft Azure Kubernetes Service (AKS) cluster.

 ## Symptoms

-When you start, upgrade or scale an AKS cluster, you may see the following error:
+When you start, upgrade, or scale an AKS cluster, you may see the following error:

 > Failed to save container service '\<container service name>'.
 > Error: Unable to get log analytics workspace info.